Welcome and thanks for visiting...

 The role of emotions

-Seeing Kiraly and Washington showing their pure emotions after grabbing the Olympic crown, one asks themself on the important role of emotions in volleyball.
+Seeing Kiraly and Washington showing their pure emotions after grabbing the Olympic crown, one asks themself about the important role of emotions in volleyball.
 To note, it is not always a positive nor always a negative one.

 “It is very difficult to have too little emotion at the Olympic Games.
 It's an incredibly intense tournament.
-The important thing is, for me, before each match, and during each match, to try remaining very even and steady.
-We had some difficulties, we had injuries, we had a coach who wasn't allowed to do her job the way she normally does, so we had some challenges to face.
+The important thing is, for me, before each match, and during each match, to try to remain very even and steady.
+We had some difficulties, we had injuries, and we had a coach who wasn't allowed to do her job the way she normally does, so we had some challenges to face.
 Every team had them, and our focus was to try to stay really even throughout that.
 But then, when it was done, that was the time when we could let our emotions out.”

-The voice of the coach
+The voice of the coach in volleyball

 Kiraly is sincere, sharing that he is constantly working towards improving and getting to know his coaching voice.
 And at the same time, he believes that is a very personal and unique process that each coach has to face alone.